 Receiverships are an extremely powerful state law alternative to bankruptcy.
 The duties of a receiver vary depending on the scope of the order appointing the receiver in each case.
 A receiver’s duties may be as limited as preserving a single asset pending resolution of a lawsuit while a general receiver’s duties may be to operate and/or liquidate all assets of a business.

-Ryan Swanson’s Corporate Bankruptcy, Receivership & Finance attorneys have handled the full spectrum of receiverships up and down the West Coast.
+Ryan Swanson’s Corporate Bankruptcy, Receivership, & Finance attorneys have handled the full spectrum of receiverships up and down the West Coast.
 We have filed many receivership proceedings for financial institution clients, and members of our group have served as receivers or lawyers for receivers.
 We have one of the first and one of the leading receivership practices covering both the Washington Receivership Act and the Oregon Receivership Code.
-We can also assist with California Code of Civil Procedure, including “rents and profits” receiverships.
+We can also assist with receiverships in California.

 - Bankruptcy creditors’ committees and ad-hoc committees